blinklv/go-connpool/README.md

 return conn.Close()
 ```

 `selectAddress` and `handle` function in above example are your custom functions.
-The former one can return an available destination address; it's usually related to a load balancer.
+The former one can return an available destination address; it's usually related to a name server.
 The latter one specifies how to handle the connection.
 How should we do if we get a dead connection?
 Which means the connection has been closed by the peer but not detected.
 Can we invoke `Pool.Get` method with the same address again?
 It can work in normal cases.
 However, what if we fail again?
 The most terrible thing is that all idle connections corresponded to the address have been dead, which might happen when the backend server was crashed.
 In this bad case, retrying will take a lot of time. `Pool.New` is an alternative method; it's more suitable for solving this problem.

 ```go
 address := selectAddress()